Attendance & Punctuality

 In all cases of late arrival to school, the student is required to complete missed work before the next lesson.

 In cases where a student has been absent for a day or two, including due to illness, they are required to cover missed work by the following day.
-If there is a reason why this should not be reasonably expected, it must be made known to the Headteacher by the parent upon the child’s return to school along with a mutually agreeable timeframe by when missed work will be completed.
+If there is a reason why this should not be reasonably expected, it must be made known to the Head of Year by the parent upon the child’s return to school along with a mutually agreeable timeframe by when missed work will be completed.

 Holiday Absence